influencemapping/whos_got_dirt-server/index.md

 The [List schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L213) is a JSON Schema version of [Schema.org](http://schema.org/)'s [ItemList](http://schema.org/ItemList), with a few additional properties shared with other Popolo models.

+Note that the schema are based entirely on what the APIs publish, and therefore do not fulfill all the use cases an influence data project is likely to encounter.
+However, they may serve as a starting point for future work in that direction.

 <h2 id="notes">Notes</h2>